Fola-sade/pinterest-data-pipeline416/Milestone 9.md

 - Navigate to the `Kinesis` console and select the 'stream' you want to look at
 - Choose the 'Data viewer' section
-- Select the 'Shard' (data will normally be stored in the first shard shardId-000000000000 but check others also).
+- Select the 'Shard' (data will normally be stored in the first shard shardId-000000000000 but check others too).
 - 'Starting position' select 'At timestamp'.
 - 'Start date', corresponds to the date at which you send data to your stream
 - 'Start time', the time (approximation) at which you start sending data